oguzhankabul/ProteinCodeChallange/README.md

-# ProteinCodeChallange
+# Realm Practice
-Job Interview Case for Protein iOS Team - Oguzhan Kabul Realm for cache  used
+ - Oguzhan Kabul
+Realm for cache  used
 MVVM-R architecture used
 Offline usage